 The water level in the reservoir had exceeded 70.5 tmc twice and the spillways had been opened.
 On several occasions, it had crossed 54 tmc.
 Then, why did Mr. Thomas quote these figures.
 Is it to substantiate the argument that waters from the Mullaperiyar (11 tmc) would be contained in Idukki reservoir, in case of a failure?

 The argument that the former judge actually raises is that the Mullaperiyar reservoir level should be kept at 136 feet so that Idukki could get waters for power generation.
 This had never been the argument of Kerala and it had never got even five per cent of the water from Mullaperiyar.
-(The Committee has rejected Kerala’s demand for allowing environmental flow of 1.1 tmc from the dam, but has suggested that a small pipe outlet can be constructed through the right bank hillock, on the basis of an assessment of need, to enable limited flows.
-It has also suggested that an intake tunnel should be constructed at 50 feet from the base of the dam to Tamil Nadu.
+(It is also notable that the former judge has suggested that an intake tunnel should be constructed at 50 feet from the base of the dam.
 Even without such a tunnel Tamil Nadu is drawing almost all the waters from the dam.
-With such a tunnel, it will not have to spare any waters for Kerala even upon lowering of the reservoir level, but for anything conceded as required environment flow.)
+With such a tunnel, it will not have to spare any waters for Kerala.)

 Kerala wanted the level to be kept at 136 feet for safety reasons.
 However, the argument that the dam is unsafe had been rejected by the Committee.
 So, it may be better for Kerala to change the demand for new dam as neither the Centre nor Tamil Nadu are going to agree to that given the findings of the Committee.